 The individual presentation portion is a stage walk.
-This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presenter" or "Best Poser" award.
-Competitors walk out to House music of the promoter's choice and perform a T-walk or the L-walk.
+This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presentation" award.
+Competitors walk out to house music of promoter's choice and perform a T-walk or L-walk.

-T-walks consists of walking out from rear center stage, do a single pose, then walk to front center stage turn and walk to stage left and do two poses, then walk to stage right do two poses, then walk to the front center of the stage doing the final two poses then exit the stage.
-For the L-walk, walk from center stage to either right or left stage.
-Do the same amount of poses in three spots in a straight line, then leave the stage. *This walk may be modified at the Promoters discretion.
+T-walk: Consists of walking out from rear center stage, do a single pose, then walk to front center stage turn and walk to stage left and do a pose, then walk to stage right do a pose, then walk to the front center of the stage doing the final pose then exit the stage.

 Individual presentations should be done tastefully and be conducive to a family atmosphere.
 Bodybuilding-type poses, fitness moves (like push-ups) and costumes/props should be avoided.